VoxForge/Robocallblocker/README.md

 **6. Direct Outbound Calling**

-Default OBI110 outbound call routes send you through FreePBX and then you must use the previouls configure FreePBX outbound route to call as you normally would.
+Default OBI110 outbound call routes send you through FreePBX and then you must use the previously configured FreePBX outbound route to call as you normally would.
 So to make a call to the [PSTN](https://en.wikipedia.org/wiki/Public_switched_telephone_network), you need to:

 	a. press **1 (to access FreePBX )
 	b. press 81# (to access pstn)